 Return to the MyLuxedo portal home page and click the 'CREATE' button in the top left corner.

-Give your project a name and select the appropriate resolution for your projector.
-If your only projector is the LuxLink projector, you will only see one resolution option.
+Give your scene a name and select the newly created LuxLink ('MyLuxLink' in this tutorial) from the 'Projector or Projector Group' section.
+If your only projector is the LuxLink projector, you will only see one option.
 When you have finished your selections, click 'CREATE' at the bottom left.

 This will create your first project and take you to the project editor.
 This is where you will do the bulk of your creative work with our software.